-The Fund will pursue its investment objective through direct or indirect investments in Bitcoin.
-The Investment Manager intends to pursue the Fund's investment objectives primarily by investing directly in Bitcoin and, additionally, may also invest indirectly in Bitcoin through derivatives to either optimize cash balances or to improve tracking accuracy, for the sake of example, by minimizing the adverse effect of fees and expenses.
+The Fund will pursue its investment objective through investments in a portfolio of cryptocurrencies (collectively, "Digital Assets") that are tracked by the Index.
+The Investment Manager intends to pursue the Fund's investment objectives primarily by investing directly in Digital Assets that comprise of the Index and, additionally, may also invest indirectly in Digital Assets through derivatives to either optimize cash balances or to improve tracking accuracy, for the sake of example, by minimizing the adverse effect of fees and expenses.
+When possible and at the Investment Manager's discretion, the Fund may also strive to generate additional return by capitalizing on opportunities such as airdrops, staking, and lending, in order to improve tracking accuracy.